Tautological systems, homogeneous spaces and the holonomic rank problem: Tautological systems associated to homogeneous spaces

 must be equal to the result of applying the anchor map to $\xi$, and then applying the correspondig derivation to $g$.
 But the anchor map $\cO_V\otimes_\dC\fg'\rightarrow \Theta_V$ is nothing but the scalar extension of $Z_V$, so that $\xi\cdot g-g\cdot\xi=Z_V(\xi)(g)$, which lies in $\cI$ by point 1.
 Consequently

 for $g\in \mathcal{I}$, as required. \end{enumerate} \end{proof}

 We next consider a homological construction that can be considered as a generalization of both the Spencer complex in $\cD$-module theory (see, e.g. \cite[Lemma 1.5.27.]{Hotta}) and of the Euler-Koszul complex as defined in the theory of hypergeometric differential systems (\cite[Section 4]{MMW}) and which is closely related to Lie algebra cohomology resp.\ homology (see, e.g., \cite[Section VII.4]{HiltonStammbach}).
 We therefore call it the Euler-Koszul-Chevalley-Eilenberg-Spencer complex.
-Let first $\cN$ be a right $\cA_V$-module.
-Define
+Notice that a similar construction is also considered in several works in the theory of free divisors, see, e.g. \cite[Section 1.1.2.]{CN08} (one could also cite the much more classical reference \cite[Section 4]{Rinehart}).